EVERSE-ResearchSoftware/RSQKit/pages/contributing/page_style_guidelines.md

  * "The cat, which was sitting on the table, suddenly got up" is giving us extra information about the cat.
 The information is not necessary to understand the sentence.
 You can remove the clause, and the sentence will still be clear.
 Clauses starting with "which" usually begin with a comma.
 * **Titles (the "title" in the front matter of pages):** only the first word, proper nouns and acronyms are capitalised.
 * **Training:** training is an uncountable noun and cannot have a plural.
 You can write "training courses" and "training materials" but not "trainings".

+### Spelling

+Please make sure you [check content for spelling mistakes](contribution_guidelines#spelling-check) - we provide some tools to help with that.

 ## Page graphics